flaviaolivera/flaviaolivera/README.md

 ### 🎯 Professional Aspirations
 <div align="justify">

-I aim to excel in dynamic environments that appreciate innovation and strategic thinking.
-My meticulous attention to detail and critical thinking skills ensure a balanced approach to aesthetics and functionality.
+I aim to excel in dynamic environments that value innovation and strategic thinking.
+My communication background and technical skills combine to make decisions that align with brand objectives and technical requirements.

 </div>